dxc-technology/halstack-style-guide/guidelines/components/file-input/README.md

 _File item with preview example_

-## Single file file-input
+## Single file file input

-In order to provide a compact version of the file-input component to accommodate any layout restriction, the variant file displays the file name in the same row instead of growing vertically.
+In order to provide a compact version of the file input component to accommodate any layout restriction, the variant file displays the file name in the same row instead of growing vertically.

 ![Variant file single](images/input_file_single_file.png)